lanceberge/elysium/README.md

 <p align="center"><img src="image/minotaur.png" width=300px /></p>

   This package lets you automatically apply AI-generated changes as you code.
-Call M-x `elysium-query` and request a set of changes, and they will be applied to your code buffer as a merge.
+Call M-x `elysium-query` and request a set of changes.
+They will automatically be merged into your code buffer.

 ![](./image/demo.gif)